ossec/ossec-docs/docs/programs/list_agents.rst

 list_agents is only available on OSSEC servers or local mode installations.
 It can be used to retrieve

-- a list of all OSSEC agents that succesfully connected to the server in the past
+- a list of all OSSEC agents that successfully connected to the server in the past
 - a list of all OSSEC agents currently connected to the server
 - a list of all OSSEC agents that were connected to the server in the past but are currently not connected.